jacobandreas/blog/_posts/2016-01-17-planning-representations.md

 transition costs $$k_1, k_2, \ldots$$.
 Now the search problem involves both (continuously) choosing a set of points, and (discretely) choosing cost functions / motion primitives for moving between them.
-The associated motions of each of these primitives might be confined to some sub-manifold of configuration space (e.g. only move the end effector, only move the first joint).
+The associated motions of each of these primitives might be confined to some (hand-picked) sub-manifold of configuration space (e.g. only move the end effector, only move the first joint).

+---

+Thanks to Dylan Hadfield-Menell for useful discussions about task and motion planning.